 Situated in the Ocoy Valley in Valencia Negros Oriental, Pulang Bato Falls is known for its seemingly red water.
 The red color is due to the reflection of the reddish-like rocks that are in the area.
 Thus, they got the name “Pulang Bato” which means “Red Rock”.

-A lot of people love going here not only because of its beauty and uniqueness.
+A lot of people love going there not only because of its beauty and uniqueness.
 They say that this is the ideal place for a calming deep into its warm sulfur water.
-Pulang Bato falls is also non-commercialized which makes it really awesome as the natural beauty is preserved.
+Pulang Bato falls is also non-commercialized which makes it awesome as the natural beauty is preserved.

 Location: Negros Occidental